RAYTRAC3R/CWEAPI_ExampleCharChao/README.md

-# Character Chao Documentation
+# Scarab Character Chao

-This is an example of how to set up a Character Chao mod in CWE.

-Credit to PyraBlueArts on Twitter for the concept of Cosmo the Seedrian Chao.
+This is the source for https://gamebanana.com/mods/498405